bids-standard/bids-website/docs/collaboration/governance.md

 Contributors.
 BIDS Steering Group terms are 3 years.
-The existing BIDS Steering Group is responsible for filling open positions, ensuring that at least two nominees are named for each position, that multiple imaging modalities (e.g., MRI, MEG) are represented on the final committee, and the different needs for the specification (e.g., users vs software developers).
+The existing BIDS Steering Group is responsible for filling open positions, ensuring that at least two nominees are named for each position, that multiple imaging modalities (for example, MRI, MEG) are represented on the final committee, and the different needs for the specification (for example, users vs software developers).
 Given that the modalities included in BIDS will continue to evolve, we do not recommend a precise mechanism for this balance.
 It is therefore at the discretion of the Steering Group to ensure that modalities are appropriately represented.
 The chair is elected by a majority of the BIDS Steering Group (3 votes) to serve for a 1 year term.
 The chair cannot serve two consecutive years as chair.
-BIDS Steering Group members may hold other BIDS roles at the same time, e.g. BEP Working Group chair.
+BIDS Steering Group members may hold other BIDS roles at the same time, for example BEP Working Group chair.

 The BIDS Steering Group is the authority of last resort in addressing conflicts among groups and alleged violations of the [Code of